dwarvesf/playground/Design/Focus product development on customer jobs that are important, tangible, unsatisfied, and lucrative.md

 ---
-tags: ux, research, design, personas, jtbd
+tags: ux, design, personas, jtbd
 ---

 In value proposition design, focus your strongest efforts on customer jobs that fit in the middle of a Venn diagram comprising